tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   - add new target_os unix for mac and linux

-  - so target_os : windows, darwin (for mac), linux or unix
+  - so target_os: windows, darwin (for mac), linux or unix

 * Fix WAPT.wapt_base_dir